clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 ## Clicking

-Clicking is pretty easy;
+Automating a click is simply:

 ```sh
 xdotool mousemove "$REROLL_BTN_X" "$REROLL_BTN_Y" click --delay=0 1
 ```

-Notice the `--delay=0` to override the builtin delay between clicks.
+where the `--delay=0` overrides a builtin delay between clicks.

 The only complication here is that BG performs **internal buffering** of clicks, so this allows us to blast through numbers faster than the screen can display them.
 This means we have to compensate with a `sleep 0.001` after clicking to ensure we can grab the `scrot` of the roll before another click is registered.

 ## Showcase